fatiherikli/fatiherikli.github.io/README.rst

 ----
 https://fatiherikli.github.io/fil

-I hear by declare that you are my god
+I hear by declare that you are my god.

 Personal
 Occupation: